mothgears/medulla/README.md

     "client-script.es6" : {type:"cached", src:"bin/client-script.es6"}
 };
 ```
+- `type:"file"`
-`type:"file"`   - will read file from disc in every request
+Will read file from disc in every request.
+- `type:"cached"`
-`type:"cached"` - add file content to variable (for each worker)
+Add file content to variable (for each worker).

 Default path to file is url, but you may specify it directly use `src` param.

 To share included modules also as js script, use `medulla.require` function instead of `require`: